Explore Rathlin Island

 Combining the stunning coastal route to Ballycastle harbour where you will set sail to the famous Rathin Island this is the route to take if you are looking for scenic adventure coupled with peace and tranquillity.
 Amidst the rugged beauty of this isolated island let your mind wander and discover a beauty that is so unexpected.

 Home to some of the most magnificent views of the Emerald Isle you may admire the Donegal Hills, the Antrim Coast Line and on a clear day the Mull of Kintyre and the island of Islay pave the way for a breath taking experience.

-Travel along the Causeway Coastal Route and explore one of the world’s great coastal roads.
+Travel along the Causeway Coastal Route and explore one of the world’s great road journeys.